Lightning-AI/pytorch-lightning/docs/source/advanced/profiler.rst

 The following instructions are for capturing traces from a running program:

 0. This `guide <https://cloud.google.com/tpu/docs/pytorch-xla-performance-profiling-tpu-vm#tpu-vm>`_ will
-help you with the Cloud TPU setup with the required installations
+help you with the Cloud TPU setup with the required installations.

 1. Start a `TensorBoard <https://www.tensorflow.org/tensorboard>`_ server.
 You could view the TensorBoard output at ``http://localhost:9001`` on your local machine, and then open the
 ``PROFILE`` plugin from the top right dropdown or open http://localhost:9001/#profile